 Location and custodian of records

-The custodian of educational records at ASU West is Registration Services.
-This office also maintains a directory that lists all education records maintained on students by ASU West.
+The custodian of educational records at ASU's West campus is Registration Services.
+This office also maintains a directory that lists all student education records maintained by the university.

 Family Educational Rights and Privacy Act of 1974 (FERPA)